-(ShareCast News) - Developer and manager of student accommodation Unite Group announced on Thursday that it has exchanged contracts to acquire a new development site in central Birmingham, on a subject-to-planning basis.11 days ago
+(ShareCast News) - Student accommodation developer and manager Unite Group announced on Monday it had bought a development site in Sheffield.2 days ago

-(ShareCast News) - Unite Group has acquired a development site in the centre of Liverpool with planning consent for 713 student bedrooms.5 weeks ago
+(ShareCast News) - Unite secured planning consent for a development site in the centre of Liverpool in under six months since acquisition, cementing its presence in the market for student accomodation in that city.9 days ago